codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify-public-apps.md

 1. In the Codat Portal, go to the <a className="external" href="https://app.codat.io/settings/integrations/commerce" target="blank">**Commerce integrations**</a> page.
 2. Locate **Shopify** and click the toggle to enable the integration.

-You can also click **Manage** to view the integration's settings page, and then enable the integration from there.
+You can also click **Manage** to view the integration's settings page and then enable the integration from there.

 ## Check the commerce sync settings

 All commerce data types must be enabled before you can pull commerce transactions from Shopify to Codat.
-Follow the steps in [Commerce sync settings](/integrations/commerce/commerce-sync-settings); you only need to do this once.
+Follow the steps in [Commerce sync settings](/integrations/commerce/commerce-sync-settings).
+You only need to do this once.

 ## Next steps